Go to a better blog!

 This is an opportunity to explain why J-term.
 You might need to expand on this further in the application, but here is a chance to give a very direct and fact-based answer.

-Short Answer Question 2 for AUGUST ENTRY: How do you plan to spend the summer after the first year of the MBA?
+Short Answer Question 2 for AUGUST ENTRY (Based on last year's application.
+Will update if this changes when the August Entry Application is opened in June 2026): How do you plan to spend the summer after the first year of the MBA?
 If in an internship, please include target industry(ies) and/or function(s).
 If you plan to work on your own venture, please indicate a focus of business.
 (50 characters maximum)

 This is an opportunity to show you really have a plan for the summer between your first and second year at CBS.
 The more specific you can be, the better.
 The answer should align completely with Short Answer 1 and Essays 1 and 3 to show that you have a fully worked out plan for CBS.
 See more about formulating that plan in my discussion of Essay 1.